 May 11-12, 2012

-NEUDC 2011 is being held at Yale University and will be hosted by the Economic Growth Center, which is celebrating its 50th anniversary.
+NEUDC 2011 was held at Yale University and hosted by the Economic Growth Center in conjunction with the EGC 50th anniversary celebration.

 The Northeast Universities Development Consortium (NEUDC) Conference is a major forum in development economics.
 NEUDC has organized annual conferences in development economics since 1967.
 The location and sponsorship of the annual NEUDC conference usually rotates among the organizing institutions: Boston University, Brown University, Cornell University, Harvard University, MIT, Tufts University, Williams College and Yale University.